globus-labs/g4mp2-atomization-energy/README.md

 A copy of this repository with the generated data files (which are too large to host on GitHub) will soon be able on the Materials Data Facility.
-It will also soon be possible to run all of these scripts in a pre-configured Virtual Machine via WholeTale.
+It will also soon be possible to run all of these scripts in a pre-configured Virtual Machine via [WholeTale](http://wholetale.org) and to excecute the models via [DLHub](https://dlhub.org)

-*Note*: The data used to train our models will soon be made available, I am just waiting for it to be published.

 # Installation